maurorodas/CompChem_Scripts/reDocking/README.md

 ## Prerequisites

-**reDock** is a script that uses several third party softwares, you need have installed these packages:
+**reDock** is a script that uses several third party software, you need have installed these packages:

 1. Pymol
 2. Autodock